alphasights/im-alive/README.md

 `{"timestamp" => "2015-02-01 00:00:00 UTC", "js_timestamp" => 1422748800}`

-CouchDB documents can be acessed through HTTP Get, no special tooling is required to read the values back out, you can use Curl, do it from JS in a web page, from any programming language you can think of etc etc.
+CouchDB documents can be acessed through HTTP GET request, no special tooling is required to read the values back out, you can use Curl, do it from JS in a web page, from any programming language you can think of etc etc.

 ## Installation